 486 W. 2nd St.

-Owned by the aforementioned Sommelier Renée Saunier Brown, this is Lexington’s premier boutique wine shop, offering wine tastings on Friday nights, a Wine of the Month Club, and a floor-to-ceiling selection of wines from all over the world.
+Owned by the aforementioned Sommelier Renée Saunier Brown, this is Lexington’s premier boutique wine shop, offering wine classes, a Wine Club, and a floor-to-ceiling selection of wines from all over the world.
 Plus, browse a large variety of domestic and imported cheese, charcuterie, deli meats and locally-grown produce – or, order an epicurean sandwich from behind their delicatessen counter.
 Think of this as your one-stop shop for an elegant picnic. wineandmarket.com

 101 W. Loudon Ave.